 This society shall be representative of Physician Assistants within the State of Oregon.
-The Society is organized and shall be operated exclusively for educational and scientific purposes, to improve access of care, and advance the Physician Assistant profession.
-In furtherance of these purposes the Society shall, through appropriate mechanisms, strive to assure the public of a uniform entry level and continued competency of Physician Assistants.
-To represent Physician Assistants and Physician Assistant students so as to maximize the benefit of their services to the public, the Society shall:
+The Society is organized and shall be operated exclusively for educational and scientific purposes, to improve access of care, and advance the Physician Associate profession.
+In furtherance of these purposes the Society shall, through appropriate mechanisms, strive to assure the public of a uniform entry level and continued competency of Physician Associates.
+To represent Physician Associates and Physician Associate students so as to maximize the benefit of their services to the public, the Society shall:

 Encourage its membership to render quality service to the health professions and to the public;

-Assist in the development of role definition for the Physician Assistant;
+Assist in the development of role definition for the Physician Associate;

-Assist with the coordination and standardization of curricula for the Physician Assistant;
+Assist with the coordination and standardization of curricula for the Physician Associate;

-Participate in the accreditation of Physician Assistant programs;
+Participate in the accreditation of Physician Associate programs;

-Participate in the development of criteria leading to certification of the Physician Assistant;
+Participate in the development of criteria leading to certification of the Physician Associate;

-Develop, coordinate, and participate in studies having an impact either directly or indirectly on the Physician Assistant profession;
+Develop, coordinate, and participate in studies having an impact either directly or indirectly on the Physician Associate profession;

 Serve as a public information center with respect to its members, healthy professions, and the public; and

 Notwithstanding any other provision of these Bylaws, the Society shall exercise its powers, rights, and privileges, whether conferred by this instrument, or by the laws of the State of Oregon or otherwise, in furtherance of its educational and scientific purposes, and other goals.